RTrehern-ASU/Lab-05/_posts/2020-02-26-flake-it-till-you-make-it.md

 ---

 layout: post
-title: This is where I would add my Blog...If I were a blogger!
+title: If I was a blogger, this is where I would host it
-subtitle: Fortunately for everyone, I'm not a blogger
+subtitle: Fortunately for us though, we don't have to write a blog!

 ---